Abjad-Advertiser/Abjad-Advertiser-Backend/README.md

 1. Ensure all tests pass: `pytest`
 2. Format code: `black . && isort .`
 3. Run linters: `flake8 . && pylint app/`
-4. Follow conventional commits specification
+4. Follow conventional commits specification or run `commitlint --edit <your-commit-message>`
 5. Submit a pull request in new branch if needed

+*Usually Husky if you set it up, will catch most issues before you can commit, but if it doesn't, follow the steps above*